nepali-prabhat/nepali-prabhat.github.io/src/content/post/intro-to-computer-systems-4-week-review.md

 ## Bomblab
-Bomblab is a binary executable that asks us for secret codes to diffuse the bomb and if we give wrong ones, it explodes and reduces our course grade.
+Bomblab is a binary executable that asks us for secret codes to diffuse a bomb.
+If we enter the wrong ones, it explodes and lowers our course grade.

-The bomb has 6 phases and we use debugger(gdb) to go through disassembled assembly instructions.
-We read assembly instructions, understand data flow, control flows, procedures, stack, and so on to find the codes and diffuse the bomb.
+The bomb has 6 phases, and we use a debugger (gdb) to step through disassembled assembly instructions.
+We read instructions, trace data and control flow, study procedures, examine the stack, and so on, to uncover the codes and diffuse the bomb.

-As I examined the assembly more, the program became clearer and clearer.
-At the end, I understood every function clearly although I didn't have access to the source code.
+As I examined the assembly, the binary became clearer and clearer.
+By the end, I understood every function clearly without seeing the source code.

 ### Hidden Phase
 Bomblab alluded to a hidden phase after I completed the 6th phase.
 This phase wouldn't add anything to our course grade.
 In fact, it just increased probablity of accidently exploding the bomb.

-So I avoided the phase but my curiosity got the best of me.
+I avoided the phase but my curiosity got the best of me.
 I found phase 7, triggered it successfully and diffused the bomb.
-This phase turned out to be the most difficult one for me but the high I got from diffusing it was worth it!
+This phase turned out to be the most difficult one but the high I got from diffusing it was worth it.

 ## Conclusion
 The course has been really fun so far.
 It hasn't been as difficult as I had imagined it to be -- but then I haven't faced malloc lab yet, which apparently needs at least 40 hours.